GandalfTheJava/onlinelibrary/README.md

 ##### TechStack
 - ReactJS for front-end development
 - SCSS for pre-processor
-- MongoDB for the backend
-- Encrption/Decryption packages
+- Firebase Auth to register users with emails/passwords
 - Git for version control
 - React Bootstrap Library
+- Google Books API to retrieve a list of books

 WILL UPDATE AS THE PROJECT PROGRESSES